rasbot/9_to_5_Smash_It_AI/README.md

 The agent appears to try to seek out the target cube and does try to punch it.
 Not too bad!
 At this point I wanted to encourage the agent to seek the target cube faster.
 I increased the time-based reward for being able to see an enemy, and after letting it train all night to my dismay, the agent did not perform better.
 In fact, since the agent gets a time-based penalty for not seeing the target, a time-based reward for seeing it, a smallish reward for punching it, and a larger reward for destroying it...the agent was able to maximize the policy reward by simply looking at the static target.
 By continuing to look at it, it got rewarded whereas if it destroyed it, it would have to start looking around for the next target and be penalized.
 The agent learned to maximize the reward, but not in the way I had intended it to do so.

 ### Comparing Two Models with Different Rewards
 The values associated with the rewards have been vauge so far in that I have referred to them in a relative magnitude.
 There is an arbitrary aspect to the actual values because I could assign a reward of 1 for an action, or 1000.
 The relative magnitudes of the rewards, as they relate to each other is what is important.
-I trained two models, and looked at how the training compared.
+I trained two models and looked at how the training compared.
 The model rewards are:

 Model_1 :